GannettDigital/simulato/docs/_pages/tutorial/tutorial-reusable-components-pt1.md

 Whenever a model changes for a given component, any other component that creates and adds that component to the expected state must be updated.
 If Simulato doesn't have an expected value for any given part of the model, it will not match the value it gets from the page state, and the test will fail.
 {: .notice--warning}

 Now that our components are updated we should be able to generate and run the tests.
-Be sure to clear our your previous test from the test folder so it doesnt run any old tests unexpectedly.
+Be sure to clear out your previous test from the test folder so it doesn't run any old tests unexpectedly.

 `$ npm run generate-tests`